core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registration is inserted into the RD by a Commissioning Tool, which might also be known as a group manager here.
-It performs third party registration and registration updates, and SHOULD register the resources which the group members have in common.
+It performs third party registration and registration updates.

+The links it registers SHOULD be available on all members that join the group.
+Depending on the application, members that lack some resource MAY be permissible if requests to them fail gracefully.

 The following example shows a CT registering a group with the name “lights” which provides two resources.
 The directory resource path /rd